p2sr/SourceAutoRecord/docs/features.md

 ## Tool-Assisted Speedrunning (TAS) tools

 - **Virtual TAS Controller**:
-  - Accepts inputs programatically for TAS script playback.
+  - Accepts inputs programmatically for TAS script playback.
   - Acts as the only way of injecting inputs into the game, keeping the legitimacy at the highest level.

 - **Custom `.p2tas` scripting language** support.